Undergraduate Student Organizations

 Our purpose is to examine the influence of gender in the nursing profession.
 Through active involvement in volunteerism and activities both on and off campus, this organization strives to develop leadership, peer-mentor relationships, and fundamental nursing skills.
 The organization serves as an opportunity to educate and celebrate the nuanced experiences of both male and female nurses.

-Marketing Club is an organization designed for students to advance marketing competencies, develop business skills, and network with others of similar interest.
-It is built to provide its members with internship/job opportunities and opportunities to explore what a future in the San Francisco marketing world has to offer to them.
+Marketing Club is an organization designed for business majors to advance marketing competencies, develop business skills, and network with others of similar interest.
+It is built to provide its members with internship/job opportunities and to assist them with building a strong portfolio for their future careers.

 The purpose of the Minority Association of Pre-Medical Students (MAPS) is to provide underrepresented pre-medical students with knowledge and skills in relation to professional involvement in the field of health care.
 The goal of the organization to help improve minority student matriculation into all professional health-related programs (with an emphasis on medicine).